 Yes, You Can Master Sourdough Bread in 4 Steps: Here's How

-We won't lie: Making homemade sourdough bread is a time-consuming process, but it doesn't have to be difficult.
-A lot of waiting is involved in making sourdough bread, so you'll need patience.
+It's no secret that making homemade sourdough bread is a time-consuming process, but it doesn't have to be difficult.
+A lot of waiting is involved in making it, so you'll need patience.
 But the bakery-level result is well worth your time.
 The good news?
 It only takes a handful of ingredients (likely already in your pantry).
-Here's how to make sourdough bread at home and how to make a sourdough starter.
+Take some expert tips from our Test Kitchen on how to make sourdough bread at home.
+If you don't already have a sourdough bread starter, it's simple to make one.
+And once it's made you can feed your sourdough starter and continue using it over and over again.

-- In a large container stir together 1 cup all-purpose flour and ½ cup water.
+- In a large clean container such as a glass food jar ($14, Walmart) stir together 1 cup all-purpose flour and ½ cup water.
 Cover loosely with plastic wrap.
 Set in a warm place (about 70°F); let stand 24 hours.

-Once your sourdough starter is ready, follow the steps below for a basic sourdough bread recipe that makes 2 loaves (10 slices each).
+Once your sourdough starter is ready, gather the ingredients for our basic sourdough bread recipe that makes 2 loaves (10 slices each).

 Step 1: Stir Together Ingredients and Chill

-In a large bowl stir together 3 cups of the flour, the water, and Sourdough Starter until smooth.
+In a large bowl ($14, Target) stir together flour, the water, and Sourdough Starter until smooth.
 Cover bowl with waxed paper or plastic wrap.
 Let rise at room temperature 4 hours.
 Place the bowl in the refrigerator and chill overnight.

 Step 2: Add Remaining Flour and Knead